Credit Karma Guide to Cash Back Credit Cards

 Forgetting to activate rotating category bonus cash back

 While not nearly as bad as paying interest and fees, you can lose out on a decent amount of cash back on rotating category cards if you forget to activate the bonus categories.

-Chase Freedom® requires you to activate your 5% rotating category bonus cash back once per quarter.
+Chase Freedom® requires you to activate your rotating cash back categories once per quarter.
 You can generally activate a couple of weeks before the quarter starts.
 You may have up until a couple of weeks before the quarter ends to activate and still earn rewards for category purchases from that entire quarter.